News + People

 Many of our teachers are unable to vote in the election because they are not United States citizens, but that does not mean they cannot have an impact on their local communities during this crucial time.
-We have provided all of our ambassadors instructional resources to get their students involved in the election process.
+We have provided all of our ambassador teachers instructional resources to get their students involved in the election process.
 Students will learn about the importance of democracy and citizenship and are encouraged to get their parents involved in the conversation too.

 Beyond each classroom, many of our partner schools are designated polling places in their communities.
 This provides the opportunity for our teachers to see firsthand how elections work in the United States and have open discussions with their students about what it means to be an active citizen.
 For teachers who want to get more involved in the election, they also have a chance to volunteer their time supporting efforts at their local polling place.

 Each employee at Participate Learning has been given eight hours of paid volunteer time to dedicate toward the election effort of their choice.
 For some, they have chosen to write individualized postcards to eligible unregistered voters around the country to encourage them to use their voice this election.
 Other employees have signed up to work as poll protectors to ensure that every polling place is running effectively.

 For our employees who want to offer their areas of expertise to voting efforts, some have volunteered with Rock the Vote as graphic designers, video editors, and authors.
 Rock the Vote also offers volunteer opportunities to text voters directly and help them to register so they can ensure their vote is counted.

 As an organization, we have been uniting our individual efforts to make a collective impact on the Participate Learning community.
 Our employees who are eligible voters signed a voting pledge to signify our commitment to using our voices in this election.
 We also joined Democracy NC’s Adopt-a-County program to support election efforts in Orange County through staking signs, evaluating polling place locations, and monitoring voting sites.